Guy Maddin: The Heart of the World, Dracula: Pages from a Virgin's Diary, The Saddest Music in the World (1998–2003)

-Cowards Bend the Knee, Brand Upon the Brain!, My Winnipeg (2003–07)
+Cowards Bend the Knee, Brand Upon the Brain!, My Winnipeg (2003–2007)

-While in pre-production on The Saddest Music in the World, Maddin directed Cowards Bend the Knee (2003), shooting entirely on Super-8mm film with a budget of $30,000.
-Developed as a series of short films, commissioned as part of an installation art project by Toronto art gallery The Power Plant that was curated by Philip Monk, these 10 short films, collected together, constituted a short feature, so that Maddin ended up completing and releasing two feature films in 2003.
-Cowards Bend the Knee is the first in Maddin's "autobiographical 'Me Trilogy'" of feature films starring protagonists named "Guy Maddin", the second being Brand Upon the Brain!
+While in pre-production on The Saddest Music in the World, Maddin directed Cowards Bend the Knee (2003), shooting entirely on Super 8 film with a budget of $30,000.
+It was developed as a series of short films, commissioned as part of an installation art project by Toronto art gallery The Power Plant that was curated by Philip Monk.
+These 10 short films, collected together, constituted a short feature.
+Cowards Bend the Knee is the first in Maddin's autobiographical "Me Trilogy" of feature films starring protagonists named Guy Maddin, the others being Brand upon the Brain!
 (2006) and My Winnipeg (2007).
-Cowards Bend the Knee concerns the murderous exploits of a young "Guy Maddin" (played by Darcy Fehr), a hockey player whose forgets his beloved as she dies through complications during an illegal abortion.
-Guy becomes entwined in a love affair with the daughter of the abortionist, who compels him to murder her mother to revenge the death of her father.
+Cowards Bend the Knee concerns the murderous young "Guy Maddin" (played by Darcy Fehr), a hockey player whose forgets his lover as she dies from complications during an illegal abortion.
+Guy starts a love affair with the daughter of the abortionist, who compels him to murder her mother to avenge the death of her father.
 Guy meanwhile falls in love with the ghost of his dead lover, not recognizing her, and competes with his own father for her affection.
-Maddin based the film's premise loosely on the story The Hands of Ida and Euripedes's play Medea.
-Critic J. Hoberman of The Village Voice called the film "Maddin's masterpiece", noting that the film "not only plays like a dream but feels like one".
+Maddin based the film's premise loosely on the Euripedes play Medea.
+Critic J. Hoberman of The Village Voice called the film "Maddin's masterpiece."